Wayne

 Wayne Thompson

-The recent surge in ransomware attacks highlights the critical importance of robust cybersecurity measures.
-One pivotal aspect of fortifying managed devices against evolving threats is effective patch management.
-This article is to help you understand the intricacies of patch management, focusing on the challenges faced by the tech industry, and the compelling need for a well-structured patch management strategy.
+Cyber threats continue to grow in complexity and frequency, putting immense pressure on IT teams to secure their infrastructure.
+One critical line of defense is effective patch management, ensuring that systems remain updated and protected against known vulnerabilities.
+This article helps you understand the intricacies of patch management, focusing on the challenges faced by the tech industry, and the compelling need for a well-structured patch management strategy.

 What is Patch Management?